KCR781/Snowman-ERP/README.md

 * You're using JDK21
 * You're using CMD as your terminal
-* You have a Docker instance running
+* You have MySQL running locally
 * You have git commands added in your Path

 ### 1. Clone the Repository